orchidsoftware/orchid.software/docs/en/hig/philosophy.md

 Designed for adaptability, Orchid can be used effectively on both mobile devices and desktop computers.
 The app provides complete information without any clipping, ensuring a seamless transition between devices and a consistent user experience.

-## Avoid Feature Bloat
+Orchid prioritizes simplicity by limiting the addition of extraneous features.
+It's crucial to recognize that each new feature carries a cost, including:

-It's often very tempting to continue adding more and more features into your app.
+* Slower app performance and increased resource consumption
-However, it is important to recognize that every new feature has a price.
-Specifically, every time you add a new feature:
+* A cluttered interface that becomes more difficult to use

-* Your app gets slower, consumes more resources
+* Diversion of time and effort away from refining existing features
-* Your app's interface becomes more cluttered and thus harder to use.
+* Increased code complexity, leading to a higher risk of bugs
-* More time is spent implementing this new feature, rather than perfecting an old feature.
+* Additional translation and localization work
-* More code can often mean a greater possibility for bugs.
+*
-* More features means more work on translations, etc.
+By focusing on a streamlined, intuitive user experience, Orchid helps you work more efficiently and effectively.

 ## Build for the "Out of the box" experience